jywu20/Notes/Computer Science/CUDA/gpu-overview.md

 and different types of shaders are now run on [the same hardware cores](../HPC/overview.md).
 These graphic APIs are essentially faking the old, fixed, stage-based GPU pipeline on a much more generic hardware platform.
-This can be beneficial because telling the driver that a kernel is a fragment shader or a vertex shader helps it optimize it and also help modern GPUs to do micro-scheduling (which still has hardware accelerations for rasterization, texture fetching, and blending).
+Imposing such a vertex-fragment division can still be beneficial now because telling the driver that a kernel is a fragment shader or a vertex shader helps it optimize it and also help modern GPUs to do micro-scheduling (which still has hardware accelerations for rasterization, texture fetching, and blending).
 The rasterization pipeline is now among several possible pipelines that are pre-defined in modern graphic APIs,